ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 A Digital Elevation Model (DEM) is required for radiometric terrain correction.
 The [GLO-30 Copernicus DEM](https://dataspace.copernicus.eu/explore-data/data-collections/copernicus-contributing-missions/collections-description/COP-DEM "Copernicus DEM" ){target=_blank} is used to process all RTC On Demand products.
 Refer to the [Digital Elevation Model section](#digital-elevation-models "Jump to the DEM Section of this document" ) for more information.

-!!! tip "Coverage gaps in Copernicus DEM GLO-30 filled using GLO-90"

-    The Copernicus DEM GLO-30 dataset does not provide coverage over Armenia and Azerbaijan.
-In the past, we have not supported On Demand product generation over those areas using the Copernicus DEM option.
-We now use the Copernicus DEM GLO-90 to fill those gaps.

-    Users should be aware that the GLO-90 dataset has a pixel spacing of 90 meters, which is not as detailed as the 30-m pixel spacing in the GLO-30 DEM.

 For a step-by-step tutorial on ordering On-Demand RTC Products using Vertex, visit our [RTC On Demand!
 StoryMap](https://storymaps.arcgis.com/stories/2ead3222d2294d1fae1d11d3f98d7c35 "RTC On Demand!
 StoryMap" ){target=_blank}, which also includes links to sample workflows using Sentinel-1 RTC products for GIS applications.

-!!! tip "New RTC Pixel Spacing Option Available"

-    On Demand Sentinel-1 RTC products can now be processed at [20-m pixel spacing](#pixel-spacing "RTC Pixel Spacing Documentation" ){target=_blank}.
-Refer to the [Processing Options](#processing-options-and-optional-files "Jump to Processing Options section in document") section for more information.

 ## Introduction